sara-sabr/ITStrategy/presentations/en/SLF.md

 ## 1. Approach to IT Strategy

-### Purpose
+### Context

-Dec.
-2018 - The need for an IT Strategy identified with goal of producing an integrated Business-IT Strategy
+- Identification of need for an IT Strategy team: Dec.
+2018 (inception of IITB Way Forward)
+- Expectation of an _single integrated business and IT strategy, founded on a common and clear enterprise architecture, in alignment with GC priorities_

-> But, we are not doing conventional IT strategy
+> IT Strategy team at 2019 CIOC: we are **not** doing this

 Note:

+- Dec 2018: Senior Leaders of IM/IT To discuss the evolution and maturation of ESDC’s IM/IT service delivery supporting programs, departmental systems, and employees
+- Problem Statement: changes will have a fundamental impact on how IM/IT services are delivered in support of ESDC programs
-Conventional IT = predicting what business will want and planning ahead of time
+- Conventional IT = predicting what business will want and planning ahead of time

 --

-#### How we are **NOT** doing this
+#### What we are doing instead

-We instead focus on IT's ability to quickly respond to business changes
+Focus on IT's ability to quickly respond to business changes

 > To work effectively in the digital world, you must first accept complexity and uncertainty, for they demand very different approach to carrying out initiatives.
 A predictable world rewards advanced planning and rigid plan execution.
 But a complex and uncertain world rewards an empirical cycle of trying, observing, and correcting.